openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 * `*` - Not specified in the group name

-## How to choose a Runner
+## How to Choose a Runner

-The configuration of a runner required for a job (building, testing, etc.) stems from the nature of the job: the more memory and/or CPU-intensive it is, the more robust configuration is required.
+The configuration of a runner required for a job (building, testing, other tasks) depends on the nature of the job.
+Jobs that are more memory and/or CPU-intensive require a more robust configuration.

 The `Build` job in the [`linux.yml`](./../../../../.github/workflows/linux.yml) workflow uses the `aks-linux-16-cores-32gb` group as specified in the `runs-on` key:
 ```yaml
 Build:
   ...